niamhbelton/Siamese_Network_Bad_Data/README.md

 ## Contents
 1. Data.
 2. Splitting the data and labelling process.
-3. Dataloader for clean data only.
+3. Description of a basic Data Loader that loads clean data only.
 4. Models

     (A) Implementation of the Siamese Network for identifying bad data.